 The acceptance rate is an important factor to consider when applying to the University of Washington or any other university.
 However, it should not be the only factor that determines your decision.
 Students should also pay attention to the admission requirements, tuition fees, and scholarships offered by the university to make an informed decision.

 Hopefully, this article on the University of Washington acceptance rate was informative.
-To learn more information on studying abroad, check out the Available Programs for International Students and Guide to Studying in the USA sections!
+To learn more about studying abroad, check out the Available Courses for International Students and Guide to Studying in the USA!

 About the Author: Hyun Lee